ivanbelyj/CausalModel/README.md

 ## Block Functions

+- **Recursion**: Inspired by real life, where time is linear, CM has no concept of cycles and treats iterations as unique elements generating each other similar to recursion.
 - **Abstraction**: A block can represent a logically unified, but actually complex part of a causal model.
 - **Reusability**: A complex entity can be used in the model multiple times without duplicating its structure.
 For example, if a character model is used multiple times in a plot model, it is advantageous to express the character model as a block.
 - **Data hiding**: A block hides details of the structure that are not necessary for the overall model.
 For example, to model the history of a state, it is not necessary to know all the details of the cause-and-effect structure of one of its leaders (if they do not directly affect the overall model).